Azure-Samples/sap-odata-api-guide-copilot/README.md

 - “Get me all POs that are open and have vendor ‘1023’”
 - “Show me the sales orders that were blocked in the last month”

-Copilot Studio:
+Power Automate Flow:

 - Parses your sentence
-- Builds the correct OData query URL
+- Builds the correct OData query URL using AI.
 - Executes it against your SAP backend
 ---

 This repo is a toolkit— for building intelligent agents  that: